borisk47/fem-single-page-parcel-template/readme.md

 # Front End Mentor template

 This is a template for solving single page FrontEndMentor challenges.

-It uses
+It uses:
 - Yarn for package management https://yarnpkg.com/
 - Parcel https://parceljs.org/
 - Pug for HTML templates https://pugjs.org/